techClick/reactjs-test/README.md

 # Instrictions

 The first thing that happens on the site is a prompt to access your location.
 Click 'yes' to view the weather details of your city.
 Otherwise, click 'cancel' to continue.
-This prompt comes up only once no matter your choice.
+This prompt comes up every time you load the application.

 ![image info](./src/assets/readme/Capture1.png)